-Program-Related Investments-Such investments are authorized by the Board of Directors of the Foundation (the "Board of Directors") and represent loans to or equity investments ('Program-Related Equity Investments') in qualified charitable organizations or investments for appropriate charitable purposes as set forth in the Internal Revenue Code and regulations thereunder, and are carried at outstanding indebtedness or cost.
+The Foundation routinely evaluates its investments for impairment.
+The Foundation considers financial and other information provided by the investee, other known information and inherent risks in the underlying investments, as well as future capital commitments, in determining whether an impairment has occurred.
+There were no impairments recognized for the years ended December 31, 2018 and 2017.
 An allowance for possible losses is established when the Foundation does not expect repayment in full on any program-related loan and when such uncollectible amount can be reasonably estimated.
-For the years ended December 31, 2017 and 2016, the allowance for losses on program-related investments reported in the statements of activities and changes in net assets was zero.
-As of December 31, 2017 and 2016, the allowance reported in the statements of financial position was \$0.8 million.
 In addition, the income generated by the program-related loans is generally dependent upon the financial ability of the borrowers to keep current on their obligations.
-For disclosure purposes, a reasonable estimate of fair value was not made since the difference between fair value and the outstanding indebtedness or cost would not be significant.
+For disclosure purposes, a reasonable estimate of fair value could not be made without incurring excessive costs and any differences between the fair value and carrying value of these program-related investments are not expected to be significant.
 Maturities of the loan investments range from 2021 through 2022.

 Cash Equivalents and Cash Overdraft-Cash equivalents are highly liquid investments purchased with an original or remaining maturity of three months or less at the date of purchase and are carried at fair value.
 The Foundation generally invests funds required for cash disbursements in cash equivalents and transfers such funds to its operating bank account when checks are presented for payment.
-The cash overdrafts at December 31, 2017 and 2016, represent grant disbursements that cleared the operating bank account in 2018 and 2017, respectively.
+The cash overdrafts at December 31, 2018 and 2017 represent grant disbursements that cleared the operating bank account in 2019 and 2018.